 - River Rafting on the Golden Circle

 Now you know everything there is to know about going to Iceland in August.
 While the end of summer is a fine time to go, mainly for the warm weather, the warmer temperatures, and the longer daylight hours, you can find a good reason to visit the Land Of Fire and Ice any time of the year!
+Seeing the Northern Lights should be on your bucket list, too.
+The best time to catch them in Iceland is between September and April.
 Whenever you decide to travel, we hope you have a perfect trip!
 Make the most of your upcoming vacation!

 Jenny grew up in Germany.
 All she ever wanted out of life was to leave and have adventures.
 Jenny always traveled as much as the budget would allow, and when she met her husband traveling became a full-time thing.
 You can follow Jenny on her blog and Facebook.